Libyan crisis: Second civil war (2014–2020)

-Political instability and clashes (2021–present)
+Political instability and clashes (since 2021)

 On 10 March 2021, an interim unity government was formed, and the Government of National Accord was dissolved.
 The GNU was slated to remain in place until the next Libyan presidential election scheduled for 10 December.
 However, the election has been delayed several times since, effectively rendering the unity government in power indefinitely, causing tensions which threaten to reignite the war.

 The House of Representatives, which rules eastern Libya, passed a no-confidence motion against the unity government on 21 September 2021.
 On 3 March 2022 a rival Government of National Stability (GNS) was installed in Sirte, under the leadership of Prime Minister Fathi Bashagha.
 The decision was denounced as illegitimate by the High Council of State and condemned by the United Nations.
 Both governments have been functioning simultaneously, which has led to dual power in Libya.
 The Libyan Political Dialogue Forum keeps corresponding with ceasefire agreement.

 In 2022, fighting yet again resumed between factions of the GNU and the recently formed GNS in Tripoli.
 The GNS was formed to rival the GNU although the GNU saw the creation of the government as illegitimate.
 The GNU is considered to be the internationally recognized government and has mainly been backed by Turkey whereas the GNS has been supported by the House of Representatives and the Libyan National Army.
 Fighting between the two factions escalated on 27 August 2022.

 Drone strikes against Wagner Group-affiliated assets near the al-Kharrouba air base near Benghazi occurred on 30 June 2023.
 No casualties were reported, and no group has claimed responsibility.
 The Tripoli-based government in Libya denied involvement.

 Fighting restarted in August 2023.
 In September 2023, against the backdrop of the civil war, flooding brought by Storm Daniel caused the failure of two dams in the city of Derna, Cyrenaica, causing thousands of deaths.

 On 13 August 2024 the Benghazi parliament voted to end the term of the Tripoli-based government of Prime Minister Abdul Hamid Dbeibeh, in an attempt to dissolve the Government of National Unity and proclaim the Government of National Stability as the only legitimate government of Libya.
 The High Council of State described the vote as void, claiming it violated the 2015 peace agreement.

 On 18 August 2024, The Central Bank of Libya suspended all its operations following the kidnapping of the director of its IT department by an unknown person.

 In March 2025, Libya's education minister, Moussa Al-Megarief, has been sentenced to three and a half years in prison for a textbook shortage dating back to 2021.
 He was accused of violating equality, favoritism in contract management, and interceding for an unnamed party regarding the printing of textbooks.
 The shortage forced parents to pay for photocopies of books that were supposed to be free.